Portugal investigates mass gathering of football fans amid pandemic

 “I will not point the finger at anyone, neither at Sporting, nor at the club’s supporters or the police,” Costa told parliament on Wednesday.
 “I will do what any responsible politician must do, which is to wait for information to find out who is responsible.”

-The interior ministry has requested clarifications from the police, the health authority and Lisbon's local government.
-It has alsoasked its general inspection unit to investigate how the police handled the situation.
+Costa did not say who would carry out the investigation.
+The interior ministry has requested clarifications from the police, the health authority and Lisbon’s local government.
+It has requested an inquiry into how the police handled the situation.

 Portugal, which has suffered 840,493 cases and 16,998 deaths, imposed a nationwide lockdown in mid-January to tackle what was then the world’s worst coronavirus surge.
 Infections have dropped sharply since then and rules have been lifted.